maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-09-fast-not-correct.md

 ## Redefining Correctness

-A senior engineer named David once told me about his definition of production-ready code.
-"It has to be bulletproof," he said.
+David Martinez had been writing financial trading software for eighteen years when we spoke in late 2022.
+He was a principal engineer at a hedge fund, responsible for systems that moved billions of dollars daily.
+When I asked about his definition of production-ready code, his answer came immediately.

+"Bulletproof," he said.
 "No edge cases.
 No potential failures.
 Every branch tested.
 Every interaction validated.
+Triple-checked by security, architecture, and compliance.
 Because once it's out there, it's out there.
-You can't take it back."
+You can't take it back.
+One bug in production could cost us $50 million in a bad trade.
+We've seen it happen at other firms."

+For David, quality meant prevention.
+Exhaustive testing.
+Multiple review layers.
+Weeks of validation before anything touched production.
+It was expensive—features that should take days took months.
+But in a domain where a single error could trigger regulatory investigations and massive financial losses, expensive prevention was the only rational approach.

 This was true for most of software history.
-Deployment was expensive.
+Deployment was expensive, risky, and essentially irreversible.
 Fixing production issues required coordination across teams, approval chains, deployment windows, manual processes.
 The cost of shipping a bug was so high that prevention was the only economically rational approach.

-But David's definition assumes a world that no longer exists.

-In modern cloud environments with automated deployment pipelines, continuous monitoring, and instant rollback capabilities, "correctness" means something different.
+But when I spoke to David again in September 2024, his definition had changed.

+His firm had adopted AI-assisted development with modern deployment infrastructure—not for the trading algorithms themselves (those still required formal verification) but for the operational systems around them: monitoring, reporting, reconciliation, risk analytics.
+The systems that used to take months now took days.
+And something unexpected happened.

+"We're catching bugs we never would have found with the old process," David told me.
+"Not because we're testing better.
+Because we're deploying to production faster and seeing real data flow through real systems.
+Our staging environment used to test against synthetic market conditions.
+Production exposes us to actual market chaos—things we never thought to simulate."

+He showed me an example: a risk calculation that worked perfectly in testing but exhibited subtle numerical instability when processing actual market data with its particular distribution of outliers.
+The old process would have deployed it to production after two months of review, where it would have quietly produced slightly wrong risk numbers until the quarterly audit caught the discrepancy.
+The new process deployed it in two days, detected the anomaly within four hours through automated monitoring, fixed it within two hours, and redeployed.

+"I used to think 'correct' meant 'perfect before deployment,'" David said.
+"Now I think 'correct' means 'verified by reality and fixed before impact.'"

+But this redefinition only works in his new environment.
+Modern cloud infrastructure with automated deployment pipelines.
+Continuous monitoring that detects anomalies in seconds.
+Instant rollback capabilities.
+Automated reconciliation checks running every transaction instead of monthly.
+In this environment, "correctness" means something fundamentally different than it did when David started his career.

 It's not about preventing all failures before deployment.
-It's about ensuring that:

-1. **Failures are detected immediately** - within seconds or minutes, not hours or days
-2. **Impact is automatically contained** - affecting small percentages of users, not entire systems
-3. **Recovery is faster than damage accumulation** - fixes deploy before serious harm occurs
-4. **Learning happens in production** - real usage patterns reveal problems faster than any amount of testing
+It's about ensuring that failures are detected immediately—within seconds or minutes, not hours or days—that impact is automatically contained to small percentages of systems or transactions rather than entire operations, that recovery happens faster than damage can accumulate with fixes deploying before serious harm occurs, and that learning happens in production where real data patterns reveal problems faster than any amount of synthetic testing could anticipate.

 This isn't lowering standards.
-It's recognizing that in a fast-feedback environment, the old standards were actually *less safe*.
+It's recognizing that in environments with fast feedback, empirical verification is safer than theoretical prevention.
+David's world still has the same zero-tolerance for trading errors that could cost millions.
+But the path to zero-defect operations changed from "prevent everything through extensive review" to "detect and fix everything faster than damage accumulates."

 Consider two approaches to validating a new feature: